You will see mentions of both cat hair and cat fur. The two terms are often used interchangeably, but is there any difference?

-But the hair has a different appearance, feel, and purpose, depending on the development of the individual species.
+All mammals have hair, whether they be humans, whales, pigs, elephants, cats, dogs, or monkeys.
+The hair has a different appearance, feel, and purpose, depending on the development of the individual species.

 To complicate things further, breeders often describe the overall appearance of a cat's fur as its coat.
-You will see this term used almost exclusively in breed standards, but you will also see "hair" mentioned, as in longhair or shorthair breeds or divisions.
+You will see this term used almost exclusively in breed standards, but you will also see "hair" mentioned, as in "longhair" or "shorthair" breeds or divisions.

-Different Types of Cat Hair and Coats
+Types of Cat Hair and Coats

+Like all hair, cat hair originates in the epidermis (under the skin), and the type of hair determines the structure.
 There is a muscle next to the root, just under the skin, that is extremely sensitive to temperature.
-In cold weather, or when a cat is frightened or alarmed this muscle contracts, causing the attendant hair to "stand straight up," causing that "Halloween cat" look that is so familiar.
-Cats may have from one to three types of hair in their coats, referenced sometimes as "double coat," or "triple coat," plus those distinctive whiskers, which are also hairs.
+In cold weather, or when a cat is frightened or alarmed this muscle contracts, causing the attendant hair to stand straight up, creating that familiar "Halloween cat" look.
+Cats may have from one to three types of hair in their coats, referenced sometimes as "double coat," or "triple coat," plus their distinctive whiskers, which are also hairs.

-The longer, stiffer hairs that extend out past the "base coat" (awn hairs).
+Guard hairs are the longer, stiffer hairs that extend out past the "base coat" (awn hairs).
 These are the hairs that usually determine the basic color of the cat.
 Guard hairs help in retarding water to keep a cat dry.

-Softer, fluffier hair that provides warmth.
+The undercoat is also called down.
+It is the softer, fluffier hair that provides warmth.
 This is the hair that tends to mat if a cat is not groomed regularly.

 There are several different definitions of awn hairs, depending on the breed of cat, but awn hairs usually form the basic coat.
 In some breeds, the (finer) awn hairs may be the same length as the guard hairs, while in other breeds, such as the Manx, the guard hairs are longer.

-- Curly Hair vs Straight Hair
+Curly Hair vs. Straight Hair

 As in humans, curly hair in cats has flattened shafts while straight hair has round shafts.